 Probably not.
 We now know that, in general, A-Flutter originates in the right Atrium, and Atrial Fibrillation originates in the Left Atrium.

-A right atrium ablation for A-Flutter does little for A-Fib.
-If you have both A-Fib and A-Flutter, but only have and Flutter-only ablation of the right atrium, it’s estimated the success rate for curing A-Fib is only between 5% and 10%.1
+Even though a right atrium Flutter ablation is relatively simple and easier to do compared to an A-Fib ablation in the left atrium, a right atrium Flutter ablation does little for A-Fib.
+If you have both A-Fib and A-Flutter, but have a Flutter-only ablation of the right atrium, it’s estimated the success rate for curing A-Fib is only between 5% and 10%.

 You’re probably wasting your time and undergoing needless risk to do an A-Flutter-only ablation when you also have A-Fib.
 Some A-Flutter may originate in the left atrium, or the A-Flutter may mask A-Fib which may appear later after a successful A-Flutter ablation.
 As many as half of all patients ablated for A-Flutter may later develop A-Fib.